-For brokers, investors, and building service providers looking to learn about a commercial property, tenant information is among the most insightful.
+For commercial brokers, investors, and building service providers, tenant information is among the most insightful when researching an asset or an owner.

-When determining the opportunity associated with investing, selling, or servicing a property, understanding commercial tenants is nothing short of a necessity.
+When determining the opportunity associated with investing in, selling, or servicing a property, understanding the tenants is absolutely crucial.

 There are many layers to the commercial leasing process, both from the owner’s point of view, and the point of view of the tenants.